 Seating is not reserved nor assigned on this train, so any open seat is available.

-If a car is packed, try another.
+If you find a packed car, try another.

 Amtrak Quiet Cars

-Amtrak’s Quiet Cars maintain a library atmosphere.
+Amtrak’s Quiet Cars maintains a library atmosphere.

 Headphones are mandatory, talking on your phone is forbidden, and no loud talking or loud snoring.